jejobueno/challenge-collecting-data/README.md

 We choose to use the data from [immoweb.com](http://www.immoweb.com) which is one of the top website in the country.

 ##  3. Technically
-The data scraping from the website uses Python's packages selenium and BeautifulSoup.
-The first one is required to navigate through the results of the queries made by an end user.
-The second package allows to extract the required data.
+The data scraping from the website uses two tools from Python: selenium and BeautifulSoup.
+Selenium is used in a class (PageJumper) to navigate automatically through the results pages of the website query.
+The second tool is used in another class (InfoScrapper) to extract the required data for a given property from its html webpage.

 ##  4. Usage
-???
+Go to immoweb.com and make a query for having the URL of all the apartments for sale.
+Do the same for all the houses for sale.
+These two URLs are passed as parameter in the PageJumper class to get the list of webpage for each property.
+This list is then passed in the InfoScrapper that will extract the desired data and build the final file housing-data.csv file that contains all the variables required.

 ##  5. Contributors
 Jesus Bueno, Dirk Van Winkel, Lyes Rouabah